tan629/url_shortener/README.md

 - crispy-forms
 - add all dependencies here

-## Getting Started

-- Install python 3.10 (this specific version is required for dependencies)
-- Set up a virtual environment in the root of the cloned project folder -> powershell or git bash command -> `python -m venv venv`
+## Running it using Docker

+- Install and run Docker in your local machine
+- Clone the repo to your machine
-- Install all dependencies -> In the root of the project, execute the command -> `pip install -r requirements.txt`
+- In the root folder of the cloned repo, create an .env file with the following template :

-- Set up a postgres or sqlite database.
-If a postgres database is being used, make sure to populate the following secrets in a .env file ->
   SECRET_KEY=<secret_key> <br/>
   DATABASE_NAME=<database_name> <br/>
   DATABASE_USER=<username> <br/>
   DATABASE_PASS=<password> <br/>
+  HOST=postgres_db

+- Fill out the blank spaces according to your choice in the .env file above
-=> In the root folder of the project, do the following : <br/>
+- Open git bash in the root folder of the project
-- Create a superuser to access the /admin page by running the command in the terminal -> `python manage.py createsuperuser` and follow the prompts
-- Run the database migrations using the `python manage.py migrate` command.
-- Run the development web server using the `python manage.py runserver` command.
+- Run the following command (this will create images of the web app and postgres DB and will run them in containers -> `docker-compose up --build`
-- Click on the localhost link in the terminal to go to the application page
+- In the web browser, go to `localhost:8000` to run the app

 ## Final Product

 !["Register page"](https://github.com/tan629/url_shortener/blob/main/docs/REGISTER.png)